Political families of the Philippines: Statistics

-In a population of 229 legislators in the 15th Congress, 155 of them are classified as belonging to the fourth category.
+In a population of 229 legislators in the 15th Congress, 155 of them belong to the fourth category.
 Of those 155, 144 of them also belong to the third category.
 84 of the 144 belong in the second category, and of the 84, 10 belong to the first category.

+As of October 2024, 80% of district seats in the House of Representatives are held by political dynasties.
+As of May 2025, 71 of 82 provincial gubernatorial seats are held by political dynasties.

+Thin and fat political dynasties

+There are two types of political dynasties, "thin" and "fat", according to the Philippine Center for Investigative Journalism.
+A thin dynasty is one in which a political clan is able to manipulate one elected position over time.
+A fat dynasty is one in which a political clan holds multiple government positions simultaneously.
+A political dynasty with five or more clan members active in politics may be called an "obese" dynasty.

+In Mindanao, four congressional districts have been held by the same families for almost 40 years (from 1987 to 2025).
+These families are the Zubiris in the 3rd district of Bukidnon, the Romualdos in Camiguin, the Bautistas in Davao Occidental, and the Almarios in the 2nd district of Davao Oriental.

+The extended political family of the Singsons in Ilocos Sur has been described as "super obese".
+At least 23 members of the Singson dynasty ran for office in the 2025 Philippine elections.
+The grouping together of several dynasties to control not just provinces but the whole country is called a "mega" dynasty, such as the partnership between the Marcos and Duterte dynasties.

+According to Prof. Ronald Mendoza, "The more fat dynasties you have, the more poverty there's likely to be."

 Poverty

 The 10 poorest provinces in the Philippines are ruled by political dynasties.
 According to one study, these provinces "are afflicted by low levels of human development, bad governance, violence and poor business climates".
 Research suggests that either poverty results in the creation of political dynasty or that these dynasties exacerbate bad governance and worsen poverty conditions.
-Although the study found a correlation, this does not determine whether it is a causal relationship since poverty is multifaceted.
+Although the study found a correlation, this does not determine whether it is a causal relationship, since poverty is multifaceted.

 The study used empirical data that correlated political dynasty presence with socio-economic development.
 This study stated that "this partial correlation coefficient finds a positive relationship between poverty incidence and the proportion of political dynasties in each province."

 Corruption

 Political dynasties have been blamed for worsening corruption in the Philippines.
-According to the Catholic Bishops’ Conference of the Philippines, "political dynasties breed corruption and ineptitude" because political power is monopolized by political dynasties.
+According to the Catholic Bishops' Conference of the Philippines, "political dynasties breed corruption and ineptitude" because political power is monopolized by political dynasties.
+Corruption can be through plunder, bribery, unmerited government contracts, or misallocation of funds.

 The dominance of powerful families have also allowed politicians facing corruption charges to get elected into public office.